Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Feature_Tutorials/05-AI-engine-versal-integration/README.md

     ./host.exe a.xclbin
     ```

-    **Note**: The design runs with dumping VCD, which will extend emulation time.
-It may seem as if it is hung, but it is not.
+    >**Note**: The design runs with VCD dumping, which extends emulation time.
+It may seem hung, but it is not.

 4. You should see an output displaying **TEST PASSED**.
 When this is shown, run the keyboard command: `Ctrl+A x` to end the QEMU instance.